Most people think that vizslas are malnourished or weak at first glance.

 Top 5 Ingredients: 1.
 Lamb Meal, 2.
 Lamb, 3.
 Tapioca, 4.
 Peas, 5.
 Canola Oil

-Instinct’s Limited Ingredient Diet Recipe specialized in offering a super-nutritious meal for sensitive dogs with restricted foods.
-One of those ingredients is lamb meat, which is easy to digest and promotes lean muscle growth.
-The other ones are tapioca, peas, canola oil, and coconut oil, which act as carbs and healthy fats.
+Instinct’s Limited Ingredient Diet Recipe specializes in offering super-nutritious meals for sensitive dogs.
+This recipe uses lamb meat, which is easy to digest and promotes lean muscle growth.
+The other ones are tapioca, peas, canola oil, and coconut oil.

-These ingredients are full of carbs and omega fatty acids that fuel your dog’s energy levels and keep their coat in optimal condition.
+These ingredients provide carbs and omega fatty acids that fuel your dog’s energy levels and keep its coat in optimal condition.
 Besides that, the formula also contains various vitamins and minerals that support hormone production and immune health.
 It’s also completely free from grains, dairy, chicken, potatoes, corn, wheat, and all kinds of artificial additives that might irritate sensitive dogs.

 7. Merrick Backcountry Freeze-Dried Raw Large Breed Recipe Dry Dog Food